filippobaroni/undo-the-spire/README.md

 With so many interactions happening in the game, it's nearly impossible to be aware of everything at all times &ndash;
 unless you're [a certain Vietnamese player](https://www.twitch.tv/xecnar), of course.
 Mistakes are inevitable, and it's especially frustrating when a tiny misplay has the potential to ruin your entire run.
-If you have ever experienced this &ndash; and ended up resorting to <s>savescumming</s> accepting your fate and restarting, after your game decided to crash mid-fight &ndash; this mod is for you.
+If you've ever experienced this &ndash; and ended up resorting to <s>savescumming</s> accepting your fate and restarting, after your game decided to crash mid-fight &ndash; this mod is for you.